A non-backtracking method for long matrix and tensor completion: Organization of the appendix

-The next section is devoted to stating the main technical ingredient of Theorems \ref{thm:eigenvalues} and \ref{thm:eigenvectors}.
+Numerical simulations are provided in Appendix~\ref{sec:simulation}.
+Appendix~\ref{sec: structure} is devoted to stating the main technical ingredient of Theorems \ref{thm:eigenvalues} and \ref{thm:eigenvectors}.
 It consists of a detailed spectral structure of the matrix $B$ (or, more precisely, of its power $B^\ell$), with precise expressions given for the pseudo-eigenvectors of $B$ and their relationships with each other.
 We also provide a sketch of the proof of how this technical result implies our main theorems.

-The next sections are then devoted to proving Theorem \ref{thm:spectral_structure_Bl}.
-In short: \begin{enumerate} \item in Section \ref{sec:local_study}, we perform a local study of the neighborhoods of $G$; we show a local convergence (in a stronger sense than the one of Benjamini and Schramm \cite{benjamini.schramm_2011_recurrence}) of $G$ to an appropriately defined Galton-Watson tree $T$.
+The rest of the sections are then devoted to proving Theorem \ref{thm:spectral_structure_Bl}.
+In short: \begin{enumerate} \item In Appendix~\ref{sec:inequality}, we collect a few simple inequalities that will be useful in the proof. \item in Appendix \ref{sec:local_study}, we perform a local study of the neighborhoods of the weighted bipartite random graph $G$; we show a local convergence (in a stronger sense than the one of Benjamini and Schramm \cite{benjamini.schramm_2011_recurrence}) of $G$ to an appropriately defined Galton-Watson tree $T$.
 The structure of this tree is tailored to our bipartite setting and is similar to the one of \cite{florescu2016spectral}.
+In short, the tree $T$ encodes the ``local” properties of $G$, in the sense that most neighborhoods of $G$ have the same distribution as the tree $T$.

-\item in Section \ref{sec:pseudo_eigenvectors}, we study this tree in-depth to extract information about specific processes on $T$.
+\item in Appendix \ref{sec:tree_pseudo}, we study this tree in-depth to extract information about specific processes on $T$.
 Those processes give rise to the pseudo-eigenvectors of $B$.
-The main ingredient of this section is a reduction to the setting of \cite{stephan2020non}, which approximates the bipartite graph $G$ with a randomly weighted (but non-bipartite) version.
+The main ingredient of this Appendix is a reduction to the setting of \cite{stephan2020non}, which approximates the bipartite graph $G$ with a randomly weighted (but non-bipartite) version.

-\item Finally, the last two sections are devoted to bounding the bulk eigenvalues of $G$.
-The method used -- a tangle-free decomposition and a variant of the trace method \cite{furedi1981eigenvalues} -- is similar to the one of \cite{bordenave2018nonbacktracking, bordenave2020detection, stephan2020non, stephan2022sparse}, but with a major difference: distinct triplets in $\vec E$ are not necessarily independent!
-Getting around this hurdle is one of the main technical challenges of this paper. \end{enumerate}